-He has been Member of the Economic Advisory Council to the Prime Minister; Member of the Telecom Regulatory Authority of India; Member of the National Security Advisory Board; Member of the Tariff Authority of Major Ports; and Member of the Securities and Exchange Board of India.
-He chaired the Expert Group on Railways (1999–2001); Expert Group on Commercialisation of Infrastructure Projects (1994–96), the Expert Group on Petrochemicals (1992–93) and the Advisory Committee on National Accounts (1997–2000).
+He has been a member of the Economic Advisory Council to the Prime Minister; member of the Telecom Regulatory Authority of India; member of the National Security Advisory Board; member of the Tariff Authority of Major Ports and member of SEBI.
+He chaired the Expert Group on Railways (1999–2001); Expert Group on Commercialisation of Infrastructure Projects (1994–96); the Expert Group on Petrochemicals (1992–93) and the Advisory Committee on National Accounts (1997–2000).